accidentallyc/ezvet_sample/readme.md

 # Foreword

 Hey, so I when I read that I was suppose to take this like a serious project, I went all in.
-Designing the app from the ground up.
-Deciding which design patterns to use and making a flexible app But... this actually worked against me.
+Designing the app from the ground up; Deciding which design patterns to use and following good practices.
+But... this actually worked against me.
 I was burning time fast.

-From doing it right, i started doing crutches and hacks.
+So i started doing crutches
+and hacks.
 So reviewer I apologize in advance.

 I was adamant on not using js, in hindsight I shouldve.